Local Kelantanese Dishes You Must Try – Ramadan Market in Kota Bharu Malaysia

 Breaking fast with Local Kelantanese Dishes with Prayers for Iftar Meal

-Mosque holds Iftar with non-Muslim visitors with a welcoming speech before a short prayer, followed by the Iftar, or the breaking of the fast.
+Mosque holds Iftar with non-Muslim visitors with a welcoming speech before a short prayer, followed by the Iftar, or the fast-breaking.

 Muslims Break Their Fast with Dates